raghavn1/floppy-fish/README.md

 ---
 🎯 Project Goals / Purpose

--The purpose of this project is to:
+- The purpose of this project is to:
--Practice object-oriented programming in Java
+- Practice object-oriented programming in Java
--Learn Java Swing GUI development
+- Learn Java Swing GUI development
--Implement file I/O for saving user data and high scores -Understand game physics (gravity, velocity, collision detection) -Combine multiple components into a complete interactive application
+- Implement file I/O for saving user data and high scores
+- Understand game physics (gravity, velocity, collision detection)
+- Combine multiple components into a complete interactive application

 ---
 📕 Documentation